jalimena/genproductions/README.md

-**Repository to store everything around HEPData use in EXO.**
+**Repository to store everything HEPData submission files in EXO.**

-The goal is to

-a) provide libraries, scripts, etc. to assisst analyzers in creating HEPData submissions.

-b) to store the submission files.
+The scripts rely heavily on the [hepdata_lib](https://github.com/clelange/hepdata_lib) python library.
+Please make sure to set it up before trying to use the files in this repository (see the [documentation](https://hepdata-lib.readthedocs.io/en/latest/]))

 **Usage**
 ```